open-webrtc-toolkit/owt-server/README.md

 1. Build native components: `scripts/build.js -t all --check`.
 2. Pack built components and js files: `scripts/pack.js -t all --install-module --app-path ${webrtc-javascript-sdk-sample-conference-dist}`.

-The ${webrtc-javascript-sdk-sample-conference-dist} is built from owt-javascript-sdk, e.g. `~/owt-client-javascript/dist/sample/conference`, see https://github.com/open-webrtc-toolkit/owt-client-javascript for details.
+The ${webrtc-javascript-sdk-sample-conference-dist} is built from owt-javascript-sdk, see https://github.com/open-webrtc-toolkit/owt-client-javascript for details.

 If "--archive ${name}" option is appended to the pack command, a "Release-${name}.tgz" file will be generated in root folder.
 For other options, run the scripts with "--help" option.